euzu/m3u-filter/README.md

 When you define credentials for a `target`, ensure that this target has `output` format  `xtream`or `m3u`.

+The `proxy` property can be `reverse`or `redirect`. `reverse` means the streams are going through m3u-filter, `redirect` means the streams are comming from your provider.

 If you use `https` you need a ssl terminator. `m3u-filter` does not support https traffic.